Brewers vs. Pirates Player Props Betting Odds

 McCutchen Stats

-- Andrew McCutchen has 10 doubles, nine home runs, 47 walks and 25 RBI (67 total hits).
-He has stolen nine bases.
+- Andrew McCutchen has 70 hits with 11 doubles, 10 home runs and 47 walks.
+He has driven in 28 runs with nine stolen bases.

-- McCutchen has picked up at least one hit in six straight games.
-During his last 10 games he is batting .361 with three doubles, seven walks and an RBI.
+- McCutchen heads into this game looking to extend his seven-game hit streak.
+During his last 10 outings he is batting .421 with four doubles, a home run, six walks and four RBI.

 McCutchen Recent Games